MarckBoge/UFOs/README.md

 #### Recommendations:

-1. I recommendation on with the next deployment update the ability to use upper case or lower case, as well entering location with out spaces.
+1. I have a recommendaton for the next deployment, the ability for users to type upper case or lower case, as well entering location without spaces.

 2. Be able to search a range of dates not just a specific day.